LBHackney-IT/Infrastructure-Playbook/docs/terraform_ec2_monitoring.md

 `ec2_instance_ids` is a list of strings that holds the instance_ids of the instances you want to monitor.

 `alert_emails` is a list of strings that holds the email addresses you want to receive alerts.
-(Any new subscription will need to be confirmed by clicking on the "Confirm Subscription" link in the email that is sent post deployment).
+Any new subscription will need to be confirmed by clicking on the "Confirm Subscription" link in the email that is sent post deployment.

 ## Default monitors and alerts
 By default, the module will alarm for: